-- Clinical Training Status Change form (1st column, indicating that the student has been accepted at the site) - Practicum Training Agreement - Primary supervisor's CV and license information - Copy of student liability insurance policy
+- Practicum Training Agreement

+- Primary supervisor's CV and license information

+- Copy of student liability insurance policy

 To receive credit for the practicum field placement hours, students must have their practicum approved prior to beginning the practicum through submission of all above forms.
 Students are expected to represent Pacifica in a professional and ethical manner throughout the application procedures.
 Many students will represent their training site's first impressions of Pacifica, and an individual student's professional conduct (and subsequent performance on the practicum) may factor into the availability of the site for future Pacifica students.